MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 peer chaincode list --instantiated -C mychannel
 ```

-You should see the following:
+You should see the following.
+You may need to try the 'instantiated' command more than once:

 ```bash
 # peer chaincode list --installed